tiprankstipranks

 Regulation - Risk 1

-We and our tenants, managers and borrowers may be adversely affected by regulation and enforcement.
+We and our managers, tenants and borrowers may be adversely affected by regulation and enforcement.

-We and our tenants, managers and borrowers are subject to or impacted by extensive and frequently changing federal, state, local and international laws and regulations.
+We and our managers, tenants and borrowers are subject to or impacted by extensive and frequently changing federal, state, local and international laws and regulations.
 For example, the healthcare industry is subject to laws and regulations that relate to, among other things, licensure and certificates of need, conduct of operations, ownership of communities and facilities, construction of new communities and facilities and addition of equipment, governmental reimbursement programs, such as Medicare and Medicaid, allowable costs, services, prices for services, qualified beneficiaries, appropriateness and classification of care, patient rights, resident health and safety, data privacy and cybersecurity, wage and hour, fraud and abuse and financial and other arrangements that may be entered into by healthcare providers.
 We generally hold the applicable healthcare licenses and enroll in applicable government healthcare programs on behalf of the properties in our SHOP segment, and that subjects us to potential liability under some healthcare laws and regulations.
 See "Government Regulation-United States Healthcare Regulation, Licensing and Enforcement" included in Part I, Item 1 of this Annual Report.
 Many of our research tenants are subject to laws and regulations that govern the research, development, clinical testing, manufacture and marketing of drugs, medical devices and similar products.
-The laws and regulations that apply to us and our tenants, managers and borrowers are complex and may change rapidly, and efforts to comply with them require significant resources.
-Any changes in scope, interpretation or enforcement of the regulatory framework could require us or our tenants, managers or borrowers to make changes to their business or operations and invest significant resources in responding to these changes.
-If we or our tenants, managers or borrowers fail to comply with the extensive laws, regulations and other requirements applicable to our or their businesses and the operation of our or their properties, we or they could face a number of remedial actions, including forced closure, loss of accreditation, bans on admissions of new patients or residents, enforcement actions, investigations, imposition of fines, ineligibility to receive reimbursement from governmental and private third-party payor programs or civil or criminal penalties.
-If any of these occur, our and our tenants', managers' and borrowers' businesses, reputation, results of operations (including results of properties) or financial condition could be adversely affected.
+The laws and regulations that apply to us and our managers, tenants and borrowers are complex and may change rapidly or new laws and regulations may be introduced, and efforts to comply with them require significant resources.
+Any new laws, regulations or changes in scope, interpretation or enforcement of the regulatory framework could require us or our managers, tenants or borrowers to make changes to our business or operations and invest significant resources in responding to these changes.
+For example, certain states have considered or passed legislation imposing restrictions that could affect the ability of REITs to acquire interests in healthcare properties, including hospitals.
+Other similar laws or regulations could be enacted at the state or federal level.
+If we or our managers, tenants or borrowers fail to comply with the extensive laws, regulations and other requirements applicable to our or their businesses and the operation of our or their properties, we or they could face a number of remedial actions, including forced closure, loss of accreditation, bans on admissions of new patients or residents, enforcement actions, investigations, imposition of fines, ineligibility to receive reimbursement from governmental and private third-party payor programs or civil or criminal penalties with respect to a single community or more broadly.
+If any of these occur, our and our managers', tenants' and borrowers' businesses, reputation, results of operations (including results of properties) or financial condition could be adversely affected.

 Regulation - Risk 2